-It’s the age of video, but it isn’t every day that you come across really good videos that you don’t mind watching over and over again.
-There are some really good ones in the form of heart-warming wedding proposals, and inspirational and mind-boggling new discoveries.
-To add to that, we have everyone’s favorite, creative marketing advertisement campaigns, sometimes known as guerrilla marketing.
+It’s the age of video, but not every day do you come across really good videos that you don’t mind watching over and over again.
+There are some really good ones in the form of heart-warming wedding proposals, inspirational and mind-boggling new discoveries.
+To add to that, we have everyone’s favorite: creative marketing advertisement campaigns, sometimes known as guerrilla marketing.

-This type of marketing is almost always out of the comfort zone, usually has a cause worth fighting for and are pretty much delivers results in terms of conversions and brand exposure.
+This type of marketing is almost always out of the comfort zone, usually has a cause worth fighting for, and pretty much delivers results in terms of conversions and brand exposure.
 Because what’s the good of an ad campaign if it doesn’t put the product in the spotlight, right?

 Recommended Reading: 60 Creative Public Awareness Ads That Makes You Think

-These 10 creative marketing ad campaigns (arranged in no particular order) you will watch next are quite different.
-They will put a smile on your face, a tear in your eye or make you go “That’s a really smart idea.”
-Have fun watching and do share this with a friend who needs some inspiration in their lives.
+These 10 creative marketing ad campaigns (arranged in no particular order) that you are about to watch are quite unique.
+They will put a smile on your face, a tear in your eye, or make you say “That’s a really smart idea.”
+Enjoy watching and don’t forget to share this with a friend who needs some inspiration in their life.

 1. S-Oil – Here Balloons

-Don’t you hate looking for parking without those automated LED systems that tell you where there is an available slot?
+Don’t you hate looking for parking without those automated LED systems that tell you where there are available slots?
 Well, in an open space, you can actually use balloons instead.
 Check out how S-Oil does it with Here Balloons.

 The idea is to tie a simple balloon in the middle of a parking spot.
-When a car parks into the spot, it will pull the balloon down as it parks over the balloon string.
-Similarly when the car exits the lot, the balloon will float freely in the air, to be seen from afar for the next parking-seeking driver.
+When a car parks in the spot, it will pull the balloon down as it parks over the balloon string.
+Similarly, when the car exits the lot, the balloon will float freely in the air, visible from afar for the next parking-seeking driver.

 2. Volkswagen – Fast lane

 After a long day, all we want to do is relax.
-Leave the office, relax.
-Get on the subway, relax.
-Get off it, and wait a minute, what’s this?
+We leave the office to relax, get on the subway to relax, and get off it.
+But wait a minute, what’s this?
 A Fast Lane?

-Volkswagen invites you to take the fast lane why is way faster than the stairs, and even the escalator.
-Commuters who want to take the plunge get to slide down the red slide built right next to the staircase, and try to briefly live life on the fast lane, and be the envy of those who took the escalator instead.
+Volkswagen invites you to take the fast lane, which is way faster than the stairs and even the escalator.
+Commuters who want to take the plunge get to slide down the red slide built right next to the staircase and briefly live life on the fast lane, becoming the envy of those who took the escalator instead.

-Have you seen so many smiles in the subway?
+Have you ever seen so many smiles in the subway?
 Yeah, that means it works!

 3. E-mart – Sunny Sale Campaign

-Competition in the household shopping department is big business and in South Korea, QR Codes have been used in the subways to help shoppers shop while en route to work.
-E-mart however has a different problem, a low number of shoppers during lunch hour, 12pm to 1pm.
-Their solution: a 3D QR Code activated by the ‘noon’ Sun.
+Competition in the household shopping department is a big business, and in South Korea, QR codes have been used in the subways to help shoppers shop while en route to work.
+However, E-mart faces a different problem: a low number of shoppers during the lunch hour, from 12 pm to 1 pm.
+Their solution is a 3D QR code activated by the ‘noon’ sun.

-The code gives shoppers access to special shopping coupons under the Sunny Sale campaign and raised Emart membership by nearly 60%.
-Sunny Sale Campaign will go on to win multiple awards such as the London International Awards and Cannes Lions International Festival of Creativity.
+The code gives shoppers access to special shopping coupons under the Sunny Sale campaign and raised E-mart membership by nearly 60%.
+The Sunny Sale Campaign went on to win multiple awards, such as the London International Awards and Cannes Lions International Festival of Creativity.

 4. Volvo – Suspensions & Speedbumps

-At the entrance of car dealerships in this particular example, a softer, air-filled version of the regular speedbump is installed.
-Drivers who expect things to get bumpy was surprised to not feel the expected rise and fall.
-They were then greeted with a strategically placed sign promoting the use of Volvo’s suspension system.
+In this particular example, at the entrance of car dealerships, a softer, air-filled version of the regular speed bump is installed.
+Drivers who expect things to get bumpy are surprised to not feel the expected rise and fall.
+They are then greeted with a strategically placed sign promoting the use of Volvo’s suspension system.

-Car buyers associated the smooth ride across the fake speedbump with a feeling of a smooth ride made possible with the suspension system.
-Interest in the system rose and the idea has spread from the United Arab Emirates to car dealerships across the Middle East.
+Car buyers associate the smooth ride across the fake speed bump with a feeling of a smooth ride made possible by the suspension system.
+Interest in the system has risen, and the idea has spread from the United Arab Emirates to car dealerships across the Middle East.

 5. Coca-Cola – Small World Machines

-If you haven’t seen Coca-Cola’s marketing techniques with their vending machines then you are going to be treated with one of their many amazing ad campaigns.
-This one is the Small World Machine campaign where Coca-Cola unites their fans in India and Pakistan for brief moments of fun and a good time.
+If you haven’t seen Coca-Cola’s marketing techniques with their vending machines, then you are going to be treated to one of their many amazing ad campaigns.
+This one is the Small World Machine campaign, where Coca-Cola unites their fans in India and Pakistan for brief moments of fun and a good time.

 6. Samsung – “Stare Down” the S4 For 1 Hr

-The Samsung Galaxy S4 knows when you are staring at it (that’s how they get the videos paused when you look away) and this campaign has turned this into a staring contest.
-The rules: just stare at the S4 at this booth in the Zurich railroad station for 1 hour to win yourself your own S4.
+The Samsung Galaxy S4 has a unique feature that detects when you are looking at it, which is how they are able to pause videos when you look away.
+This campaign has turned this feature into a staring contest.
+The rules are simple: stare at the S4 at this booth in the Zurich railroad station for one hour and win your very own S4.

-Yeah, it’s not going to be easy.
-Police dogs, arguing couples, stunt motorcycles and other forms of distraction (including a hot dog vendor on fire!) will try to ‘make you look’.
-It’s frustrating, and a complete blast to watch from the side.
+However, it won’t be easy.
+Police dogs, arguing couples, stunt motorcycles, and other distractions (including a hot dog vendor on fire!) will try to make you look away.
+It’s frustrating, but also incredibly entertaining to watch from the sidelines.

 7. Delites – How Far Will You Go?

-Will you push a button 5000 times just to get a free pack of Delites?
-Fantastic Delites has proof that yes, there will be hardcore fans who would go to extremes to get their favorite snacks.
+Would you push a button 5000 times just to get a free pack of Delites?
+Fantastic Delites has proof that there will be hardcore fans who would go to extremes to get their favorite snacks.

-Nothing like a good exercise before muching down awesome snacks.
+There’s nothing like a good exercise before munching down on awesome snacks.

 8. Dove – Evolution

-While most of us would know about the recent beauty sketch campaign made by Dove where women were asked to describe themselves to a forensic sketch artist only to know how little they think of their physical looks, Dove made an earlier bid to reflect a woman’s true beauty in a much earlier campaign.
+While most of us would know about the recent beauty sketch campaign made by Dove, where women were asked to describe themselves to a forensic sketch artist, only to realize how little they think of their physical looks, Dove made an earlier attempt to reflect a woman’s true beauty in a much earlier campaign.

-Evolution is a clip that is a little more than 1 minute long.
-It shows the amount of work that goes through getting a model ready for billboard fame.
-The video fast forward through the make up, photoshoot and Photoshopping to arrive at the final product which is a totally different look from the original model’s rawr beauty.
+“Evolution” is a clip that is a little over one minute long.
+It shows the amount of work that goes into getting a model ready for billboard fame.
+The video fast-forwards through the makeup, photoshoot, and Photoshopping to arrive at the final product, which is a totally different look from the original model’s raw beauty.

 9. Ministry of Justice – Interactive Billboard Against Aggression

-In the Netherlands, public service employees are often the victims of aggression on the streets.
-The Ministry of Justice decided to raise public awareness of what passers-by can do if they stumble upon a fight unfolding before their very eyes – except it wasn’t real.
+In the Netherlands, public service employees are often victims of aggression on the streets.
+The Ministry of Justice has decided to raise public awareness of what passers-by can do if they witness a fight unfolding before their very eyes – except it wasn’t real.

-A previously recorded act of aggression against ambulance drivers and paramedics is superimposed on a large screen which is a real-time recording of the street.
-Passers-by watch themselves on screen, a few feet away from the recorded fight and stun by what they saw are given four steps to take (including calling the authorities) when facing a real-life situation in future.
+A previously recorded act of aggression against ambulance drivers and paramedics is superimposed on a large screen, which is a real-time recording of the street.
+Passers-by watch themselves on the screen, just a few feet away from the recorded fight, and are stunned by what they see.
+They are given four steps to take, including calling the authorities, when facing a real-life situation in the future.